 - Scanners are automatic, and students will not be required to touch or activate the scanners.

 - We encourage students to come alone for their appointment, and that they wear a mask.

 Believing that “Education is for all who can profit,” Kellogg Community College will admit any individual who has the motivation, potential, and ability to benefit from the education and training offered, and is one of the following:

-ANYONE WHO WISHES TO ENROLL FOR A CREDIT COURSE MUST HAVE AN APPLICATION ON FILE WITH THE COLLEGE.
-You may APPLY ONLINE or download a PDF APPLICATION file for printing.
+Anyone who wishes to enroll for a credit course must have an application on file with the college.
+If you are a new, transfer, or returning student, you may apply online.
+If you are a guest or dual enrolled student, please see below for the corresponding application.
 Applications should be submitted two weeks prior to each semester to insure a comprehensive process of assessment and orientation will occur.
 There is no fee for applying.
-You must provide Customer Service with proof of your residency (a copy of your driver’s license, for instance).
+You must provide Records and Registration with proof of your residency (a copy of your driver’s license, for instance).